rhnfzl/reddit-stash/README.md

 username = None  # Can be set here or via environment variables password = None  # Can be set here or via environment variables
 ```

+#### Settings Explained:

-* save_directory: Specifies the directory where the Reddit content will be saved, modify it to the location you want it to be in.
+* **save_directory**: Specifies the directory where the Reddit content will be saved, modify it to the location you want it to be in.
-* dropbox_directory : Specifies the folder where the Reddit content will be saved on dropbox, modify it to the location you want it to be in.
+* **dropbox_directory**: Specifies the folder where the Reddit content will be saved on dropbox, modify it to the location you want it to be in.
-* save_type: Determines what user activity is saved, accepts these two values:
+* **save_type**: Determines what user activity is saved:
-    * `ALL`: Saves all posts and comments made by the user, the saved posts and comments with it's context, along with the the upvoted posts and comments.
+    * `ALL`: Saves all posts and comments made by the user, the saved posts and comments with their context, along with the upvoted posts and comments.
-    * `SAVED`: Saves only the posts and comments the user has saved on Reddit with it's context.
+    * `SAVED`: Saves only the posts and comments the user has saved on Reddit with their context.
-    * `ACTIVITY`: Saves only the posts and comments user has made/ posted on reddit with it's context.
+    * `ACTIVITY`: Saves only the posts and comments user has made/posted on Reddit with their context.
-    * `UPVOTED`: Saves only the posts and comments the user has upvoted with it's context.
+    * `UPVOTED`: Saves only the posts and comments the user has upvoted with their context.
-* check_type : Determines if the file existence needs to be checked using the log file only or using the directory.
+* **check_type**: Determines how file existence is checked:
-* `LOG` : Uses the log file only to check the file exisitence, faster processing.
-Recommneded to use in the github action setup.
+    * `LOG`: Uses only the log file to check for file existence (faster processing).
+Recommended for GitHub Actions setup.
-* `DIR` : Uses the saved/ downloaded directory to check the file existence, slower processing.
-Recommended to use in the local setup.
+    * `DIR`: Checks the saved/downloaded directory for file existence (slower but more thorough).
+Recommended for local setup.
-* `unsave_after_download` : Determines if the script should unsave posts after downloading them.
+* **unsave_after_download**: When set to `true`, automatically unsaves posts after downloading them (see notes below).
-* `process_gdpr` : Whether to process GDPR export data
+* **process_gdpr**: When set to `true`, processes GDPR export data (explained in detail below).
-* `process_api` : Whether to process items from Reddit API (default: true)
+* **process_api**: When set to `true` (default), processes items from the Reddit API.

 Note: You can still use environment variables as a fallback or override for the Reddit API credentials if they are not set in the settings.ini file.